luetkemj/jsrlt/tutorial/part7.md

 Let's add a health bar just below it.

-We're going to take advantage of canvas' simplistic nature.
-Remember it just renders sequentially what you want, where you want.
-With that in mind - let's render a grayed out version of our health bar below our color version that will become shorted as our health diminishes.
-This will in turn reveal the grayed out bar.
+To do that we'll render a grayed version below a colored version that will become shorter as our health diminishes.
+As our @ loses health this will create the illusion that our hearts are changing from ref to gray.

 Render the gray version of our health bar